-- Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated
+- 2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-- 3. Description of monument and accessories set to perpetuate the corner position.
+3. Description of monument and accessories set to perpetuate the corner position

-4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+- 4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

+5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana. - 6.
 Fill in Cross Index & Section Diagram at bottom of sheet.